-- While our grading preference remains taking a letter grade for courses, the Penn State PA Admissions Committee has revised its grading policy for courses taken in the Spring 2020 and Summer 2020 semester to accept Satisfactory or Pass grades in lieu of letter grades for both pre-requisites and other courses.
-Again, our preference is that a candidate reports a letter grade, but if your school does not give you the option to take a letter grade, we will accept Satisfactory or Pass grades for all courses, including pre-requisites.
+- While our grading preference remains taking a letter grade for courses, the Penn State PA Admissions Committee revised its grading policy for courses taken in the Spring 2020 and Summer 2020 semesters to accept Satisfactory or Pass grades in lieu of letter grades for both pre-requisites and other courses.
+Again, our preference is that a candidate reports a letter grade, but if your school did not give you the option to take a letter grade, we will accept Satisfactory or Pass grades for all courses, including pre-requisites, during these two semesters.

-- We have never had a minimum letter grade requirement for individual pre-requisite courses.
+- We do not have a minimum letter grade requirement for individual pre-requisite courses; this remains unchanged.

-- The Penn State PA Admissions Committee has always accepted online courses and labs from regionally accredited institutions; this remains unchanged.
+- We have always accepted online courses and labs, including sciences, from regionally accredited institutions; this remains unchanged.

 - You will be given the option to detail any academic, professional, personal hardships faced because of COVID-19 by way of an Impact Essay within CASPA.

 - Healthcare hours required to matriculate remains at a minimum of 500 hours; many virtual experiences are accepted towards the minimum requirement.